This article discusses how integrating artificial intelligence in fintech apps can improve your business outcomes.

 Like chatbots for customer service, AI-powered digital assistants can help users of FinTech apps by providing them with financial advice and personal financial management services.

-These digital assistants can help users to make sense of their financial plans depending on their spending habits, bank statements, etc., which help users improve their asset management.
+These digital assistants can help users to make sense of their financial plans depending on their spending habits, bank statements, etc., which helps users improve their asset management.

 4. Proving credit-worthiness